Yuki SATO (Nagoya U),

-This workshop preceeds the 7th BANGKOK WORKSHOP ON HIGH-ENERGY THEORY
+This workshop is followed by the 9th BANGKOK WORKSHOP ON HIGH-ENERGY THEORY

-held at the same venue two weeks later.
+held at the same venue later in January.

 PRE- AND POST-WORKSHOP RESIDENCE PROGRAM:

-Participants are invited to remain in residence for informal communication and collaboration during the weeks preceeding (January 1-5) and succeeding (January 15-19) the workshop.
-Please indicate the prospective timing of your stay at the time of registration.
+Participants are invited to remain in residence for informal communication and collaboration during the weeks preceeding (December 30 - January 3) and succeeding (January 13-17) the workshop.
+Please indicate the prospective timing of your stay during registration.